PacktPublishing/Android-UI-Development-with-Jetpack-Compose/README.md

 ## Get to Know the Author

 **Thomas Künneth**
 is a Google Developer Expert for Android and has been a speaker and panelist at multiple international conferences about Android.
 His first Android app, published in 2010, has more than 100,000 downloads.
-Currently, Thomas works as a principal consultant and head of mobile at MATHEMA GmbH and has experience as a software architect and Android developer.
+Currently, Thomas works as a senior Android developer at Snapp Mobile.
 He has authored countless articles as well as one of the top-selling German Android books (currently in its sixth edition).
 He has also frequently contributed to various open source projects.